JVillegas422/weekend-sql-to-do-list/README.md

 ## Project Name

-# Weekend Sql To Do List
+# Weekend Sql To Do List (Halloween Theme)

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+_Duration: 13 hours_

+This project was a lot of fun especially with adding a Halloween theme to it.

+I made a tasks-to-do list that utilizes the client, server, and a SQL database.
+This allows you to add a task, mark them as completed, and gives you the ability to permanetely delete the task from your database.

+I've also added a sweet alert that provides a prompt to confirm whether you would like to delete or keep the specific task item.

 ## Screen Shot